EdgardoVelilla/Relatedness/README.md

 # Relatedness
-Several usefuless functions to create relatedness matrices given a pedigree file from Jacquard's condensed coefficients of identity or coancestry coefficients
+Several usefuless functions to create genetic relatedness matrices given a pedigree file from Jacquard's condensed coefficients of identity or coancestry coefficients